122 N. McDowell St. Charlotte, NC 28204

 5 Reasons a Judge Will Change a Child Custody Order

-All it takes is for one parent to request modification with the court and for the judge to agree.
+In order to change a child custody order, one parent must request a modification with the court and prove there has been a substantial change of circumstances affecting the welfare of the child.
 The parent who wants to modify will typically make their request with the help of their family law attorney.

 In this article, we’ll talk about five of the most common reasons a judge in North Carolina will change a custody order.
+We’ll also discuss how a North Carolina child custody lawyer can help you make changes that are better for a parents’ and children’s best interests.

 1. Physical Relocation